MicrosoftDocs/PowerShell-Docs/dsc/partialConfigs.md

 might be responsible for deploying a VM and operating system, while another team might deploy other applications and services on that VM.
 With partial configurations, each team can create its own configuration, without either of them being unnecessarily complicated.

-1You can use partial configurations in push mode, pull mode, or a combination of the two.
+You can use partial configurations in push mode, pull mode, or a combination of the two.

 ## Partial configurations in push mode
 To use partial configurations in push mode, you configure the LCM on the target node to receive the partial configurations.
 Each partial configuration must be pushed to the